JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 ---

-I am a third year Ph.D. student at the Department of Industrial & Systems Engineering, University of Florida.
+I am a third-year Ph.D. student at the Department of Industrial & Systems Engineering, University of Florida.
 I am pursuing my current studies under the supervision of Dr. K. Hicklin.
-My research mailnly focuses on Machine Learning and Optimization with applications in healthcare.
+My research mainly focuses on Machine Learning and Optimization with applications in healthcare.

-Before starting my PhD, I worked as a part time Data Analyst for 4 years.
-During the same time, I was also a Lecturer at my Bachelor's university.
+Before starting my PhD, I worked as a part-time Healthcare Data Scientist for 4 years.
+During the same time, I was also a Lecturer at my bachelor's university.

 Latest
 ------